American Dirt: Marketing and controversy

-Due to widespread criticism, several bookstores cancelled appearances with Cummins to promote her book.
-On January 29, 2020, Flatiron Books cancelled Cummins's book tour, citing threats to Cummins.
+Due to widespread criticism, several bookstores cancelled promotional appearances by Cummins.
+On January 29, 2020, Flatiron Books cancelled the entire tour, citing threats to Cummins.
 In the same statement, they apologized for using barbed wire decorations at the launch of the book.
-On February 10, 2020, Dignidad Literaria confirmed from Flatiron Books that Jeanine had not specifically received death threats.
+On February 10, 2020, Dignidad Literaria claimed that a statement made by Flatiron Books was tantamount to an admission that Cummins had not specifically received death threats.

 That same day, 82 writers signed an open letter to Oprah Winfrey, calling the book "exploitative, oversimplified, and ill-informed", and asking her to rescind her endorsement.
 A further 60 writers endorsed the letter after publication.
-The signatories included Valeria Luiselli, Daniel Olivas, Tommy Orange and Rebecca Solnit.
+Signatories included Valeria Luiselli, Daniel Olivas, Tommy Orange, and Rebecca Solnit.

-Winfrey nevertheless carried on with her show, with two one-hour episodes focused on both the content and controversy surrounding American Dirt.
+Winfrey nevertheless carried on with her show, with two one-hour episodes focused on both the content of American Dirt and the controversy surrounding it.
 She reiterated her own support for the book, and stated, "If one author, one artist is silenced, we're all in danger of the same.
 I believe that we can do this without having to cancel, to dismiss or to silence anyone."
 Participants on the show included Cummins, a panel of other writers, Macmillan Publishing president Don Weisberg, and Flatiron Books editor and publisher Amy Einhorn.
 According to The Washington Post, "Weisberg readily acknowledged that the industry is too white, and he said he and others are working hard to diversify his company.
 Einhorn said she loved American Dirt, but she took full responsibility for the clumsy and sometimes tasteless way the novel had been marketed."

-At the end of 2020, numerous news sources covered American Dirt in their end-of-year articles about publishing and the publishing industry.
+At the end of 2020, numerous media outlets covered American Dirt in their end-of-year articles about publishing and the publishing industry.
 It was listed as one of the "Biggest Literary Scandals of 2020" in a HuffPost article written by culture and literary critic Claire Fallon.
-New York Magazine's Vulture website referred to it as the most controversial book of the year.
+New York magazine's Vulture website referred to it as the most controversial book of the year.